RFID (Radio Frequency Identification) technology is fast replacing obsolete ways and technologies of asset tracking and inventory management.

 A barcode based solution

 Thorpe employed the barcode technology to track the movement of components.

-However, with so many components on the move, tracking the valuable inventory and the moving assets was a nightmare for Thorpe’s management.
+However, with so many components on the move, tracking the valuable assets and the moving assets was a nightmare for Thorpe’s management.

-Peerbits developed a complete solution for asset tracking, inventory management, and fleet management using RFID technology for the company.
+Peerbits developed a complete solution for both moving and physical assets tracking, inventory assets management, and fleet management using RFID technology for the company.